 Chris Guillebeau is a busy man.
-In between running the wildly popular Art of Non-Conformity blog, organising the remarkable annual World Domination Summit and publishing two best-selling books, he has somehow found the time over the last decade to visit every nearly every country in the world.
+In between running the wildly popular Art of Non-Conformity blog, organising the remarkable annual World Domination Summit and publishing two best-selling books, he’s somehow found the time over the last decade to visit every nearly every country in the world.

 Oh, and he’s also a heck of a nice guy.
 Who better, we asked, to help reboot our What’s in your Bag interview series?